Skip to content

 Home, sweet home

 A red squirrel's 'nest' is called a drey.
 Dreys are built high up in trees, close to the trunk.
-They're made from twigs on the outside and lined with soft, warm moss, wool, feathers and leaves.
+They're made from twigs on the outside and lined with moss, wool, feathers and leaves.
 Each squirrel will build several dreys for resting and breeding.
-While they don't hibernate, they are less active in winter.
-In very bad weather, they tend to stay in their dreys.
+Squirrels don't hibernate, but they are less active in winter – in very bad weather, they tend to stay in their dreys.

 Family life

 Red squirrels typically live four to five years.
 Female squirrels start to breed when they're less than a year old and have three or four young each time.
-They have up to two litters every year; usually in early spring and summer.
-Baby squirrels are called kittens.
-They are born pink and bald, with no teeth and their eyes closed.
+They have up to two litters every year, usually in early spring and summer.
+Baby squirrels are called kittens – they're born pink and bald, with no teeth and their eyes closed.
 Like all baby mammals, they drink their mother's milk.
-They grow up fast - at seven weeks, they're red and fluffy, and ready to leave the drey.
+They grow up fast – at seven weeks, they're red and fluffy, and ready to leave the drey.

 You may also be interested in